darxsys/isomorph/README.md

-Isomorph currently relies on [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) and [seqan](https://github.com/seqan/seqan) open-source library. bowtie2 has to be included in your PATH or you can provide bowtie path directly to isomorph.
+Isomorph currently relies on [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) and [seqan](https://github.com/seqan/seqan) open-source library. bowtie2 has to be included in your `PATH` or you can provide bowtie path directly to isomorph.
+If not provided, isomorph will assume it is in the `PATH`.
 Seqan should be placed inside the isomorph directory and named only seqan (without any version number).
 To install it, just do `git clone` on seqan repository into the isomorph folder.